Kerry Park Recreation Centre

 Kerry Park Islanders

 The Islanders have been part of the VIJHL since 1970.
 They have won the VIJHL championship (the Brent Patterson Memorial Trophy) seven times, including four between 1990 and 1994.
-The team went into receivership in 2019, but Carl Ollech purchased the Islanders and have provided financial stability for the franchise.
+Carl Ollech purchased the Islanders in 2019 after the team went into receivership and has provided financial stability for the franchise.

 Matt Ellison is the only member of the Kerry Park Islanders to go on to play in the NHL, appearing in 26 games for Chicago and Philadelphia.
 He was with the Kerry Park Islanders in 1998-99 and went on to play for the Cowichan Valley Capitals for three years where they retired his number.